Short Author Bio

 As months pass, she escapes natural disasters, looters, and wild animals.
 But Maddie’s most formidable enemy is the crushing loneliness she faces every day.
 Can Maddie’s stubborn will to survive carry her through the most frightening experience of her life?

 Permission is granted to download this image for publicity purposes.
-Art credit must be given to Pascal Campion.
+Art credit should be given to Pascal Campion.

 Lessons on Sleeping Alone a poetry chapbook